Green Party of Aotearoa New Zealand: Office holders

 The co-leaders lead the caucus, the party co-convenors lead the party executive, and the policy co-convenors lead the policy committee.
 The leadership group facilitates high level discussion and co-ordination between the three committees.

 Co-leaders

 Co-convenors

 Equivalent to the organisational president of other parties.

-The Green Party constitution bars co-convenors from standing for parliament.
-There is always one male co-convenor and one female co-convenor.
+Historically, there was always one male co-convenor and one female co-convenor.
+As of May 2022, the party's new constitution requires one female co-convenor and one co-convenor of any gender.

 Policy co-convenors

 Policy co-convenors are the leaders of the policy committee, which is autonomous from both the caucus and the party executive.
 While lower in public profile than the party co-convenors, the policy co-convenors are considered to have the same status as the party co-convenors, and are elected in the same way.
-There is always one male policy co-convenor and one female policy co-convenor.
+As of May 2022, the party's new constitution requires one female policy co-convenor and one policy co-convenor of any gender.

 Current members of parliament

-The Green Party won 10 seats in the 2020 general election.
+The Green Party has 15 seats in parliament due its share of the party vote won in the 2023 general election.

-The MPs are, in order of their 2020 election list ranking:
+Golriz Ghahraman resigned in January 2024 and was replaced by Celia Wade-Brown.
+Efeso Collins died on 21 February 2024 and was replaced by Lawrence Xu-Nan.
+Benjamin Doyle entered Parliament in November 2024 following the removal of Darleen Tana.
+Doyle resigned in October 2025 and was replaced by Mike Davidson.
+As of October 2025 the MPs are, in order of their 2023 election list ranking: